civictechdc/hackdc2025/evaluations/submissions/EXAMPLE.md

 ## Overall Feedback

-> \[Any overall comments about the hackathon, judging process, or suggestions for improvement]
+> \[Any overall comments about the hackathon, evaluation process, or suggestions for improvement]